 What Is Emetophobia?

-Updated February 09, 2020
+Updated February 15, 2021

-Reviewer Tonia Cassaday
+Medically Reviewed By: Tonia Cassaday

 Emetophobia may also tie into other fears, such as a fear of food, a fear of eating, or a fear of wasting food that has already been eaten.
 Emetophobia can also contribute to such conditions as eating disorders and obsessive-compulsive disorder, such as excessively washing their hands to avoid germs.
-Sufferers may avoid trying new foods for fear of succumbing to food poisoning that may lead to vomiting.
-Similarly, they may also avoid overindulging in alcohol out of fear of vomiting while drunk, or getting pregnant out of fear of suffering from morning sickness.
+People may avoid trying new foods for fear of succumbing to food poisoning that may lead to vomiting.
+Similarly, they may also avoid overindulging in alcohol out of fear of vomiting while drunk, or getting pregnant out of fear of experiencing morning sickness.

-Causes Of Emetophobia
+Causes of Emetophobia

 Typically, emetophobia is caused by someone having a negative experience with vomiting, usually at a young age.
 For instance, a particularly bad stomach flu leading to a long night of violent, uncontrollable vomiting may be a trigger, as might an unexpected instance of vomiting in public.
 However, emetophobia can also spontaneously occur with no real known reason as to why.